vmstio/docs/content/infrastructure/translation.md

 ## Available Languages

 Support for translation by each engine may vary between engines and languages.
-Each engine has languages that it is more accurate at translating, so even when translating the same post between each engine you may see different results.

 | Language | [DeepL](https://support.deepl.com/hc/en-us/articles/360019925219-Languages-included-in-DeepL-Pro) | [LibreTranslate](https://github.com/LibreTranslate/LibreTranslate) | [Lingva](https://en.wikipedia.org/wiki/Google_Translate#Supported_languages) |
 |-----------------------|-----------------------------------------|-----------------------------------------|-------------------------------------------|